apache/drill/_docs/connect-a-data-source/070-hive-storage-plugin.md

             "hive.metastore.sasl.enabled": "false"
           }
         }
 4. In the configuration window, add the `Thrift URI` and port to `hive.metastore.uris`.

-    **Example**
+For example:

           ...
              "configProps": {
              "hive.metastore.uris": "thrift://<host>:<port>",
           ...
-5. Change the default location of files to suit your environment, for example, change `"fs.default.name": "file:///"` to one of these locations:
+5. Change the default location of files to suit your environment; for example, change `"fs.default.name"` property from `"file:///"` to one of these locations:
    * `hdfs://`
    * `hdfs://<authority>:<port>`
 6. If you are running Drill and Hive in a secure MapR cluster, remove the following line from the configuration: